99x/react-scaffolder/README.md

 ## Contributor guidelines

 - Fork the repository.
-- Clone the repository.
+- Clone the forked repository.
 - Create your own branch.
 - Create tests and make sure tests pass on travis.
-- Create a pull requests with changes made.
+- Create a pull request with changes made.

 For more information refer [CONTRIBUTING.md](https://github.com/99xt/react-cli/blob/master/CONTRIBUTING.md)